BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

     (2,2,1,2,2,2,1)_{\text{major}}
 \end{equation}

-is the sequence of whole (2 semitones) and half steps (1 semitone) in the scale.
+is the sequence of whole (2 semitones / 1 tone / whole step) and half steps (1 semitone / half step) in the scale.

 ```isc
 ( // major A scale